dugganm24/college_projects/Part Bonus/README.md

 ## Technical Depth
 Deploying an LLM on a mobile device includes several difficulties.
 This project explores:
-- Quantized LLMs optimized for mobile use
+- LLMs optimized for mobile use
-- Model integration using MediaPipe's LLM Inference API
+- Model integration using MediaPipe's LLM Inference APIs
 - Inference on CPU and GPU backends
 - Building a lightweight responsive UI for interaction